Castle Categories: B&B Castle Hotels and Family Friendly Castle StaysCastle Tags: Castle & Chateau Stays in the South of France (2023)

 Nature lovers will also appreciate the Auvergne Volcanoes Regional Nature Park, just a few kilometers from the château which has some gorgeous scenery and plenty of hiking trails.

 Aurillac is 16 km away and has a train station with connections to Paris, Lyon, Bordeaux and other major cities.
 From there taxis can easily be arranged for the short distance to the château.
+The nearest international airport is Rodez-Marcillac, just over an hour and a half to the south.

 The first record of the Sédaiges at the château was in 1230 when a gentleman of the court of Rodez by the name of Pierre de Sédaiges was reported to be in residence there.
 Under Pierre the castle served as a sort of feudal justice court which meant it had a pretty active dungeon.